-Please list the school's Level 1 indicators below and discuss each with respect to the type, nature and analysis (as applicable) undertaken during the current reporting quarter, as well as necessary course-corrections.
-Indicate the current status of each indicator in terms of the likelihood of meeting the established targets for realizing Demonstrable Improvement.

-Identify Indicator Status (R/Y/G) Baseline Target Analysis / Report Out Priority School make yearly progress NA Make Progress See discussion of all other indicators below.
-School Safety Red 13 serious incidents in 13-14 10% reduction; 11 Currently, the number of serious incidents reported is 3, putting the school on pace to meet this target.
+chool's Level as necessary course-cori scuss each with respect to the type, nature and analysis (as applicable) undertaken during the current reporting Fate the current status of each indicator in terms of the likelihood of meeting the established targets for realizing Identify Indicator Status (R/Y/G) Baseline Target Analysis / Report Out Priority School make yearly progress NA Make Progress See discussion of all other indicators below.
+Red 13 serious incidents in 13-14 10% reduction; 11 Currently, the number of serious incidents reported is 3, putting the school on pace to meet this target.
 However, the discipline data and the day-to-day reality reveal that school climate is a serious concern at School 41.
 Overall, the mental health needs and intensity of behaviors are severe, and the school is struggling to meet these needs in an effective and systematic way.
 Deficits in classroom management, two teachers being removed from the classroom, and poor teacher attendance exacerbate the high levels of trauma and the lack of sufficient mental-health services.
 The lack of supplemental resources that were proposed in the SIG 6 has hindered the leader's ability to launch a more effective, more restorative approach to discipline and climate.
 As of January 28 th , the school has tracked 824 disciplinary referrals, and found the following trends: • K-1 generate 58.6% of all referrals and 41% of all suspensions; • 5 classrooms generate 49% of all referrals; • The school averages 11 referrals each day.
 One of the improvements this year is a more accurate reporting of all disciplinary incidents, meaning that this year will function as the full baseline.
 As the table below demonstrates, the number of incidents through the first 5 months of the school year equals the total from last year, and the total number of suspensions is almost double the 1415SY total, with half a year still to go.
 The total number of days lost to suspension, is already at 91% of last year's total, again at the halfway point.
 The charts below show the monthly patterns, which while concerning, do show a slow but steady decline in the number of incidents.
-We attribute this to the work that is being done to build more restorative and supportive alternatives to classroom removal.
+We attribute this to the work that is being done to build more restorative and supportive alternatives to classroom removal School Safety build more restorative and supportive alternatives to classroom removal.